AdobeDocs/journey-optimizer.sv-SE/help/using/reports/email-live-report.md

 ![](../assets/live_report.png)

-E-postmeddelandet **[!UICONTROL Live report]** är uppdelat i olika widgetar som detaljerat beskriver leveransens framgångar och fel.
-Varje widget kan storleksändras och tas bort vid behov.
+The email **[!UICONTROL Live report]** is divided into different widgets detailing your delivery&#39;s success and errors.
+Each widget can be resized and deleted if needed.
 Mer information finns i [section](live-report.md#modify-dashboard).

 ![](../assets/live_report_5.png)